Building Objective-C iOS apps with CMake

 The XCODE_ATTRIBUTE_TARGETED_DEVICE_FAMILY

-CMake property affects the value
+property affects the value of the Xcode TARGETED_DEVICE_FAMILY

 build attribute.
-This attribute determines the device families that can run the
+This attribute determines the device families

-application and affects the --target-family
+that can run the application and affects the

 option of actool(1)

 accordingly.
-Apple makes use of integers to refer to specific family of
+Apple makes use of integers to refer to specific

-devices.
-The device family 1 corresponds to the iPhone and the iPod Touch, and
+family of devices.
+The device family 1 corresponds to the iPhone

-the device family 2 corresponds to the iPad.
-We will declare our application to
+iPad.
+We will declare our application to support both device

-Similarly, the XCODE_ATTRIBUTE_IPHONEOS_DEPLOYMENT_TARGET
+Similarly, the

-CMake property
+CMake

-determines the inclusive minimum iOS version that is required to run the
+property determines the inclusive minimum iOS version that is

-application.
-This property affects the -target
+required to run the application.
+This property affects the

 option of clang(1)